CaoTianze/pandasgwas/docs/docs/index.md

 # pandasGWAS Documentation

-pandasGWAS:a Python package to query, download and wrangle GWAS catalog data
+pandasGWAS: a Python package for easy retrieval of GWAS catalog data

 ## Modules